KevinKbyte/.dotfiles/cool_tricks.md

 # Checks the class of a window for i3wm
 xprop

+# Checks what type of key is pressed
+xev

 # The -l option generates a long listing, and when used together with the -e and -f options creates a table with 15 columns:
 ps -efl